Roland Burris: Senate appointment

 Burris filed an affidavit with the Illinois House committee that oversaw Governor Blagojevich's impeachment, dated February 4, to supplement his earlier answer to a question posed by the committee.
 Burris acknowledged that Blagojevich had requested "assistance in fund-raising" three times in the weeks and months before Blagojevich appointed him.
 Illinois House Republicans considered this at odds with Burris's testimony during the impeachment trial and said they were considering a perjury investigation.
 Democratic officials, including Illinois Attorney General Lisa Madigan, supported an investigation.
 Burris said he told the governor's brother Rob Blagojevich that he could not donate to Governor Blagojevich because "it could be viewed as an attempt to curry favor with him regarding his decision to appoint a successor to President Obama" and that he "did not raise or donate any funds to Governor Blagojevich after the fundraiser on June 27, 2008."

 On February 16, Burris told reporters that the governor's brother had asked him to raise $10,000 to $15,000 for the governor in October 2008.
 Burris said that after the phone call, he "talked to some people about trying to see if we could put a fundraiser on" but that no one was willing to donate to the governor.
 Burris says he spoke with the governor's brother again around November 10 to tell him that his efforts to raise money were unsuccessful, but that he might be able to talk other people into donating about $1,000 to the governor.
 Burris also said that around November 15 or 16, he told the governor's brother that he could not raise any money for the governor, nor would he donate to the governor himself.

-On February 17, Sangamon County State's Attorney's Office released a statement saying it was investigating Burris for perjury connected to his testimony to the panel of the Illinois House of Representatives investigating the governor's impeachment.
+On February 17, the Sangamon County State's Attorney's Office released a statement saying it was investigating Burris for perjury connected to his testimony to the panel of the Illinois House of Representatives investigating the governor's impeachment.
 The Senate Ethics Committee was also reportedly preparing a preliminary investigation into the matter.

 On February 18, the Chicago Tribune called on Burris to resign.
 In the editorial, the board wrote, "His protests that he had nothing to hide just don't square with his obvious attempts to hide something."
 The editorial board of The Washington Post also called for Burris's resignation, saying his story had "more twists than the Chicago 'L'" because Burris had offered five varying explanations, three of them under oath, of his contact with associates of Blagojevich.
 Burris refused to resign despite calls to do so from new Illinois Governor Pat Quinn and statements from fellow Illinois Senator Dick Durbin that Durbin would not support Burris for election.